- The Aloft Downtown Dallas is a clean and affordable hotel

 Much like the name implies, this Aloft hotel is located in the heart of downtown Dallas.
 Its proximity to everything downtown Dallas has to offer at a fraction of the cost of its big brother, the W Dallas Victory, is a reason I’ve chosen to stay here multiple times.

-This hotel conveniently within walking distance of delicious barbeque at the Pecan Lodge and the foodie area of the Deep Ellum district.
+This hotel conveniently within walking distance of delicious barbecue at the Pecan Lodge and the foodie area of the Deep Ellum district.

 The hotel is located approximately 20 minutes from the Dallas Fort-Worth airport.
 This makes for a nice alternative to staying at one of the many airport hotels, that offer merely a room to sleep in and limited on-site and nearby dining options.